These 9 Technical Shoes Are Secretly Perfect for Day Hikes

 Scarpa Crux Air

-The go-to approach shoe for hot summer lead-ups and hikes, the Scarpa Crux Air may not have the durability of its tough skinned sibling the Scarpa Crux, but what it lacks in durability it makes up in comfort.
-Made with a synthetic knit upper that’s more breathable than any other approach shoe tested, the Crux Air admittedly wasn’t the best pure climber, however, it was my favorite casual kicking around town shoe.
-If I could only pack one shoe for dual-duty mid-summer dry weather approaches and post day après festivities, this is the one for sure.
+The Scarpa Crux Air may not have the durability of its tough-skinned sibling the Scarpa Crux, but what it lacks in durability it makes up in comfort.
+Made with a synthetic knit upper that’s more breathable than any other approach shoe tested, the Crux Air admittedly isn’t the best pure climber.
+However, it’s my favorite casual kicking around town shoe.
+If I could only pack one shoe for dual-duty mid-summer dry weather approaches and après festivities, this is the one for sure.

 Outsole: Vibram Megagrip with Vibram Vertical Approach climbing zone